-BAE Systems Regional Aircraft has presented an engraved glass plaque to representatives of Swiss Global Airlines to commemorate 27 years of continuous operations by the airline and its predecessors of the BAE Systems-built and supported BAe 146 and Avro RJ regional jetliners.
+BAE Systems Air Prestwick has presented an engraved glass plaque to representatives of Swiss Global Airlines to commemorate 27 years of continuous operations by the airline and its predecessors of the BAE Systems-built and supported BAe 146 and Avro RJ regional jetliners.

-The presentation by Mr John Stevens, Head of Customer Support for BAE Systems Regional Aircraft was made to Mr Patrick Fritz, Technical Pilot Avro RJ of the airline at the BAE Systems Flight Operations Support Conference held at Prestwick recently.
+The presentation by Mr John Stevens, Head of Customer Support for BAE Systems Air Prestwick was made to Mr Patrick Fritz, Technical Pilot Avro RJ of the airline at the BAE Systems Flight Operations Support Conference held at Prestwick recently.

 Above: John Stevens, Head of Customer Support (far right) with SWISS delegates (from right to left) Patrick Fritz, Ernst Rahm, Peter Huber and Michael Weisser.